rajaryan302202/Starve_free_readers_writers/README.md

 In the first case, writers might starve whereas in the second case, readers might starve.

 The third Readers-Writers problem adds the constraint that no thread shall be allowed to starve; that is, the operation of obtaining a lock on the shared data will always terminate in a bounded amount of time.
-In solution provided, we can see how mutual excluison and bounded waiting are taken care of using binary semaphores and mutex locks thereby preventing starvation overall.
+In solution provided, we can see how mutual exclusion and bounded waiting are taken care of using binary semaphores and mutex locks thereby preventing starvation.